gdoumenc/coworks/docs/biz_quickstart.rst

     first = first()

-You microservice is called every 5 minutes and traces are print in logs.
+You microservice is called every day and traces are print in logs.